 This should also be the resolution and testimony of every minister of God’s Word today!

-If we want to have “the Water Gate experience” in our churches or services today, we must change the way we handle God’s Word.
+If we want “the Water Gate experience” in our churches or services today, we must change how we handle God’s Word.

-If we handle God’s Word deceitfully, we shall not see its convicting or transformative power at work in the lives of the people who are hearing or listening to our sermons or teachings.
+If we handle God’s Word deceitfully, we shall not see its convicting or transformative power at work in the lives of the people who hear or listen to our preaching or teaching.

-Beloved, like Ezra, you need to strive not just to be a good preacher but a good practitioner of God’s Word, and not to be a mere good speaker or teacher of God’s Word but also a good doer of God’s Word.
+Beloved, like Ezra, you need to strive not just to be a good preacher but a good practitioner of God’s Word, not to be a mere good teacher of God’s Word but also a good doer of God’s Word.

 1 The former account I made, O Theophilus, of all that Jesus began both to do and teach,

 2 until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen.